jeremy-w/current-shorthand/manual/preface.md

 he hesitates to use his hard-won accomplishment except for rough notes which he can transcribe while still fresh in his memory.
-The German systems are better, but even they are not perfect: many a German student who proudly exhibits his beautifully queen shorthand notes of Professor A.'s lectures has to confess he can no longer read them!
+The German systems are better, but even they are not perfect: many a German student who proudly exhibits his beautifully written shorthand notes of Professor A.'s lectures has to confess he can no longer read them!

 The reason is simple enough: